 4. Give Yourself Permission to Say “No”

 If you agree to every project that comes your way, your boss will think you have plenty of free time.
 It’s fine to say “no,” especially if someone else on your team is just as qualified.
-In fact, being willing to say “no” shows leadership qualities.
+In fact, as well as preventing work overload, being willing to say “no” shows leadership qualities.
 Your boss will appreciate that you’re aware of how much work you are able to take on — this gives your boss confidence that you’ll deliver work by deadlines and avoid burnout.

 In addition, think about what activities you previously decided were necessary and determine if you could eliminate some of them.
 This may include non-essential meetings or back-and-forth correspondence that would be better resolved with a phone call.